 Guinea pigs can’t eat garlic chives because they are also from the Allium family.
-Garlic chives are botanically classified as Allium tuberosum and are also known as Oriental garlic, Chinese chives, Asian Chives.
-This plant is native to Asia, and today is cultivated all around the world.
-Garlic chives have long green leaves with an inedible small white bulb and edible white flowers.
+Garlic chives are botanically classified as Allium tuberosum and are also known as Oriental garlic, Chinese chives, and Asian Chives.
+It has long green leaves with an inedible small white bulb and edible white flowers.
 Their flavor is described as a mix of garlic and onion.

 Can Guinea Pigs Eat Garlic Mustard?

 Guinea pigs shouldn’t eat garlic mustard because this plant contains a poison which is known as cyanide.
 If your guinea pigs eat too much garlic mustard, the cyanide in this plant will cause serious health problems to them.
 Garlic mustard isn’t related to garlic, and it is called garlic mustard because its leaves smell somewhat like garlic when we crush them.

 - Garlic originates from Central Asia, and today China has the largest garlic production worldwide.